 Some people are more likely to develop such reactions, including those taking photosensitizing medications or who have a genetic predisposition.

 There are several types of photosensitivity reactions, including solar urticaria, benign summer light eruption, and polymorphic light eruption.
-These are typically characterized by itching where the skin has been exposed to the sun.
+These are generally characterized by itching where the skin has been exposed to the sun.

-In some cases, low exposure to UV radiation may be enough to trigger an allergic reaction.
-Symptoms may develop one to three days after exposure to the sun and the photosensitizing substance.
+In some cases, even a small amount of UV exposure can be enough to trigger an allergic reaction.
+Symptoms can develop one to three days after exposure to the sun and the photosensitizing substance.

-Prevention of these reactions involves the use of appropriate sun protection, but also moderate and careful exposure to the sun.
+Prevention of these reactions involves the use of appropriate sunscreens, but also moderate and careful exposure to the sun.

 The harmful effects of UV rays on white skin

-White skin , characterized by low melanin production, is particularly vulnerable to the damaging effects of UV rays.
-Prolonged exposure can result in significant skin damage .
+White skin , characterized by low melanin production, is particularly vulnerable to the harmful effects of UV rays.
+Prolonged exposure can lead to significant skin damage .

-- UVA rays penetrate deep and damage cells, accelerating skin aging (wrinkles, blemishes, sagging skin).
+- UVA rays penetrate deeply and damage cells, accelerating skin aging (wrinkles, blemishes, sagging skin).

 - UVB rays, although less present, are responsible for sunburn and DNA damage, which can lead to skin cancer.